skyreep/portfolio/README.md

 A live demo is available here: https://skyreep.github.io/portfolio/

 ## Description
-A responsive portfolio page built mobile-first with HTML, CSS, Bootstrap, and jQuery.
+A portfolio page complete with dark mode.
+Built with HTML, CSS, Bootstrap, and jQuery.
 Completed for an 8 hour rapid development cycle project in the CSCI-495 IS Capstone course at Coastal Carolina University.

 ## Dependencies
 <ul>